kumbulanit/t-sql/tech company/untitled/TechCorp_Tutorial_Progression.md

 -- Intermediate: Professional reporting
 SELECT
     CASE
-        WHEN BaseSalary > 100000 THEN 'Senior Level' WHEN BaseSalary > 60000 THEN 'Mid Level'
+        WHEN e.BaseSalary > 100000 THEN 'Senior Level'
+        WHEN e.BaseSalary > 60000 THEN 'Mid Level'
         ELSE 'Junior Level'
     END AS SalaryBand,
     COUNT(*) AS EmployeeCount
-FROM Employees
+FROM Employees e
 GROUP BY
     CASE
-        WHEN BaseSalary > 100000 THEN 'Senior Level' WHEN BaseSalary > 60000 THEN 'Mid Level'
+        WHEN e.BaseSalary > 100000 THEN 'Senior Level'
+        WHEN e.BaseSalary > 60000 THEN 'Mid Level'
         ELSE 'Junior Level'
     END;
--- Explanation: "This creates a management report showing BaseSalary distribution"
+-- Explanation: "This creates a management report showing e.BaseSalary distribution"
 ```

 ---